SilviadelPiano/University-Projects/README.md

 drug Tanespimycin has been in clinical trials but no results have been published and that the drug Trametinib is involved in two ongoing clinical trials for the disease of stomach neoplasm.*

+The complete report is this: [BNM report](https://github.com/SilviadelPiano/University-Projects/blob/main/BMN_proj_group_10.pdf).
+It was written using the Google Docs template provided by the professors.

 #### **Process Management and Mining**

 *Taught by Prof. Andrea Marrella*

 This project is almost finished.
 It's being developed with Jessica Brandi and Gianluca Circelli.

 It follows a business process lifecycle: from designing the BMPN model, analyzing it, performing simulation and execution with Bizagi Modeler and Bizagi Studio, exploring the opportunities of RPA (Robotic Process Automation) with UiPath and doing process mining with tools like ProM and similar.
 As soon as it's finished, more information on it will be provided.